JustinHuber/gitWorld/readme.md

 Git is a distributed version control system.
 Git is free software.
-I like it
+I like it!

-md or txt or html
+code everything and think a lot!